Writing Prize 2020: The Anatomy of an Oyster Theatre

 In the beginning, there was only a shell.
 An empty shell.
 But we could already sense the contours of its elliptical shape, its multilayered protective envelope, stratified, laminated, like the bark of a tree (a).
 Slowly, the outer flaps of the carapace would move away from each other, vertically sweeping the space around as if to swallow a bit of it (b).
 At some point, a pair of tangential planes appeared, framing some kind of aperture facing the dilated hinge which formed the backdrop (c).
 Within the breadth provided in between the overlaid oval hoops as they were stretching themselves out, a series of vertical divisions arrayed, drawing endless sequences of adjoining cells (d).

 Later on, when the diaphragm of the shell seemed to have reached its acme, a cluster of tiny dots showed up on the inner side of the bottom flap (e).
 We were not exactly sure what or who they were; it looked a bit like an impromptu gathering of nosy heads who would have just gotten the scoop on something that had yet to come.
 And from that moment on, the floor and the ceiling of the shell started to move closer again from one another.
 And the flat plane which hinged them both together suddenly grew into a volume, giving way to an extra floor, an elevated platform, shrunken, circumscribed, the same width as the backdrop it leaned on (f).
 Boxes multiplied along the superimposed elliptical galleries, hugging each other tightly.
 In the vastness of the shell’s belly, everything suddenly felt homely, velvety.
 Amplitude strangely gave way to coziness (g).
 And then, there we were.
 Obscurity brightened, unveiling hundreds of tiny dots.
 Everywhere.
 In every one of those duplicate sheltered boxes up there, down there.
-On the shell’s bottom flap, horseshoe shaped crowded surface.
+On the shell’s bottom flap, horseshoe-shaped crowded surface.
 Even on the stage, which came to life in symbiosis with the hinged scenery (h).
 Whether actors or spectators, the tiny dots cohabited in this comforting microcosm, suspended in time.
 In this shellfish time capsule, hollowness became inwardness.
 Coldness transformed into warmth.
 Void converted into nest.
 Vacancy became intimacy.
 A shared intimacy, a lair of togetherness.

 Laporte was twenty-six years old in 1970 when he traveled to Europe for the first time.
 Every following year, he would spend a few weeks in Paris or somewhere in Italy, sometimes in Germany.
 He would compulsively visit theatres and Baroque operas.
 He must have seen dozens of them.
-He was obsessed with La Fenice de Venezia, to a point where he once went back to scrupulously measure the interior dimensions.
+He was obsessed with La Fenice de Venezia, to a point where he once went back to scrupulously measure its interior dimensions.
 Undoubtfully, the théâtre à l’Italienne and its typical horseshoe typology pervaded his creative mind.

-He was twenty-six years old in 1970 when he traveled to Europe for the first time.
-He would have wanted to live in Paris, around the 1900s.
-He was struck, fascinated by the civility of its places, whether they were Parisian brasseries, Viennese cafés, Italian trattorias — open to all, accessible at the street level.
-He dreamed for Montreal of such mythical amenities.
-He dreamed for Montreal of a vivid social urbanity, of a frantic cultural scene.
-He dreamed for Montreal of a grand concert hall.
+He would have wanted to live in Paris in the 1900s.
+He was struck, fascinated by the civility of its places, whether they were Parisian brasseries, Viennese cafés, Italian trattorias — open to all, accessible at street level.
+He dreamed of Montreal with such mythical amenities.
+He dreamed of Montreal with a vivid social urbanity, a frantic cultural scene.
+He dreamed of Montreal with a grand concert hall.